How to Make Soy Candles: A Beginner’s Guide

 Directions

-Use a microwave-safe glass measuring cup.
-Heat the wax, starting with one-minute increments.
+Heat the wax in the microwave, starting with one-minute increments.
 Stir it thoroughly each time.
 After two one-minute sessions in the microwave, cut the time down to 30 seconds.
+Continue until all the wax is melted.

-If you plan to add fragrance oil to your candles, you’ll want to heat your soy wax to approximately 175 degrees.
-If your wax gets too hot, you can either wait for it to cool, or stir in a small handful of wax flakes.
-This folding digital meat thermometer makes it easy to check the temperature.
+If you plan to add color to your candles, you’ll want to heat your soy wax to between 180-190 degrees F. This folding digital meat thermometer makes it easy to check the temperature.

-My favorite wax dye from Amazon comes in little chips that make it very easy to control the amount of dye you’re adding.
+My favorite wax dye from Amazon comes in little chips that make it very easy to control the amount of dye you’re adding- and each color comes in a little resealable container.

 Sprinkle in a few wax chips.
 They should begin to melt/dissolve immediately.
 Then stir them in until there are no specks of color left.

-If you still have specks of wax dye after a minute or so, pop the wax back into the microwave for 30 seconds and stir again.
-If you do this, just be sure your wax is back down in the 175-185 degree range when you add your fragrance oil in the next step.
+If you can still see specks of wax dye after some stirring, pop the wax back into the microwave for 30 seconds and stir again.

-One more note about wax dye: Soy wax is opaque in its solid state, so the color will look much lighter once the wax has cooled.
+One more note about wax dye: Soy wax is opaque in its solid state, so the color will look MUCH lighter once the wax has cooled.
+For reference, I’m using about 2 small pinches of dark blue dye in this batch, and the finished candles will be a very light blue.

-Add about 3 Tablespoons (1.5 oz) of fragrance oil to 2 cups of melted wax.
-Stir it thoroughly with a fork, and continue to stir for about 2 minutes to ensure everything is well-incorporated.
+Add about 2 Tablespoons (1 oz) of fragrance oil to 12 oz of melted wax.
+Stir it thoroughly with a fork, and continue to stir for about 30 seconds to ensure everything is incorporated.

 Now let the soy wax cool until it starts to look cloudy.
 While you wait, you can prep your containers and wicks.